LeonisX/space-trader/README.md

 ## Other

 * Those who wish to improve the Russian translation are invited.
 [Download script](english-russian.xls)
+* Everyone who wants to translate the game into their native language is also welcome.
+Write to me, I'll tell you what you need to do.
 * Any suggestions and recommendations are welcome.
 * Have a nice game